 - 1. PDC will manage the financing of Projects.
 PDC will underwrite the proposal, configure each proposed Project, and perform other proposed Project planning activities, as more fully described herein. - 2.
-PDC will comply with all Federal and City compliance obligations applicable to PDC and adopt City or PDC resolutions and will conduct the Program prudently and with sensitivity to the impact of the Funds. - 3.
-PDC shall include in the Grant or Loan document a provision that will require the Project owner to maintain the Projects in good condition and repair at all times.
+PDC will comply with all Federal and City compliance obligations applicable to PDC and adopted City or PDC resolutions and will conduct the Program prudently and with sensitivity to the impact of the Funds. - 3.
+At the request of the City, PDC shall provide such information as shall be necessary to enable the City to fulfill its compliance obligations and program evaluation with respect to the Funds of the Program. - 4.
+PDC General Counsel shall be responsible for approving as to form all legal documents for Projects funded from this Program.